On Entropy Control in LLM-RL Algorithms: Experiments

 \subsection{Training details}

-\textbf{Models, training datasets and baselines.} The algorithms are tested in two training settings: \textbf{(a)} we train the Qwen2.5-math-1.5b base model on the MATH dataset \citep{hendrycks2021measuring}, which contains $7500$ math problems with various difficulties and covers multiple mathematical areas; \textbf{(b)} we also train the DeepSeek-R1-distilled-Qwen-1.5b \citep{deepseekai2025r1} model on $40$k verifiable queries from the OpenR1-math \citep{OpenR1} dataset, which is derived from Numina-math dataset \citep{numina_math_datasets}.
+\textbf{Models, training datasets and baselines.} The algorithms are tested in multiple training settings: \textbf{(a)} we train the Qwen2.5-math-1.5b base model on the MATH dataset \citep{hendrycks2021measuring}, which contains $7500$ math problems with various difficulties and covers multiple mathematical areas; \textbf{(b)} we train the DeepSeek-R1-distilled-Qwen-1.5b \citep{deepseekai2025r1} model on $40$k verifiable queries from the OpenR1-math \citep{OpenR1} dataset, which is derived from Numina-math dataset \citep{numina_math_datasets}.
+In addition, we also train the Qwen2.5-math-7b model on 6k samples from DeepMath dataset \citep{he2025deepmath}, the results of which is deferred to Appendix \ref{appendix:additional expriment}.
 We compare our algorithm with GRPO and the conventional entropy regularization method which we call EntReg, where the GRPO objective is augmented with the original entropy bonus used in \citep{mnih2016asynchronous,schulman2017proximal}.

 \textbf{Evaluation.} We evaluate models on the AIME 2024, MATH-Hard test split \citep{hendrycks2021measuring}, MATH-500 \citep{lightman2023lets}, AMC23, MinervaMath \citep{lewkowycz2022solving} and OlympiadBench \citep{he2024olympiadbench}.
 We estimate the test score by averaging 4 tries per query on all benchmarks.
 The test-time generation temperature is $0.6$, top-p is $0.95$ and top-k is $20$.